kubedb/docs/docs/guides/mssqlserver/concepts/mssqlserver.md

 If a service account name is given, but there's no existing service account by that name, the KubeDB operator will create one, and Role and RoleBinding that provide necessary access permissions will also be generated for this service account.

 If a service account name is given, and there's an existing service account by that name, the KubeDB operator will use that existing service account.
 Since this service account is not managed by KubeDB, users are responsible for providing necessary access permissions manually.
-Follow the guide [here](/docs/guides/mssqlserver/custom-rbac/using-custom-rbac.md) to grant necessary permissions in this scenario.

 #### spec.podTemplate.spec.nodeSelector